RavensbourneWebMedia/Dynamic-Web/notes/week-4.md

 **Most** of them will be **wrong**, and what you have to learn is which ones to throw away.

-Ideas are often “scraching your own itch”, and as such, the things that seem to work are scratchy apps.
+Ideas are often “scratching your own itch”, and as such, the things that seem to work are scratchy apps.

 It’s fine to scratch your own itch, but are you really **passionate about an idea**?